 Esther is a free spirit and lives partially with her two sons in a village just off the Veluwe, and partially at the ocean.
 Besides running soul-sister, she also works as an energetic healer, after having experienced a spontaneous Kundalini awakening.
 Think of body de-armouring and traumarelease.
 'I am very, very gratefull to be working with people and help them heal.'
 More info.

 'For me this combination of jobs is ideal.
 In the beginning of the week I set the course for soul-sister together with the team, while the rest of the week I am able to focus on my spiritual practice and give sessions.'

 She has a husband and two sons; fashion is her fourth love.
 Fast forward, in 2014 she started doing freelance work as a writer for soul-sister.
 'Intended as a short-term thing, it grew into an extended collaboration.'
 Starting in 2019, she works full-time for soul-sister she continues to write most texts, manages the socials, and besides this she is responsible for the customer service, the warehouse and the daily ins and outs at the office.
 'I like to give advice in an honest way, so the customer enjoys a purchase longer and more consciously.'

-Today Annemieke lives together with her husband under the smoke of Utrecht.
+Today Annemieke lives together with her husband in the eastern part of the Netherlands, in a tiny house on an estate.
 Both her sons have long left the nest.
-In her sparetime, she trains Crossfit, does running and walks a lot.
+In her sparetime, she does running and walks a lot.
 A lot.
 'Clears your head.'